Daiwa Tatula SV is a good reel that has stood the test of time. Keep reading to discover why you want to have one for your next fishing trip.

 This is important because the sideplate houses one of two bearings that the spool spins on.

-If the sideplate were to shift at all between casts, even a hair, it will change how that spool spins.
+If the sideplate were to shift at all between casts, even a hair, it will change how the spool spins during your fishing trip.

 This makes for an inconsistent reel, casting great one minute and awful the next.